Issue Date: April 28, 2014

 Fossil-Infused Beer, 75 Million-Year-Old Turtle Bones

-If you’re an aficionado of craft beers made from ancient relics, then you will be happy to know that Lost Rhino Brewing in Ashburn, Va., is cooking up 650 gal of beer made with yeast teased from a 35 million-year-old whale fossil.
+If you’re an aficionado of craft beers made from ancient relics, you will join the initiative and also think about the origin of the yeast used in beer.
+Even if people were not interested in science before, participating in such an event encourages them to learn more about history, archeology, chemistry, and so on, which you can also read about on 123helpme who prepare their articles in a high-quality manner.
+And you will be happy to know that Lost Rhino Brewing in Ashburn, Va., is cooking up 650 gal of beer made with yeast teased from a 35 million-year-old whale fossil.
 It should be on tap at the end of May.

 To be known as Bone Dusters Paleo Ale, the thirst-quenching mind-bender is the brainchild of two scientists: Jason Osborne and Jasper Akerboom.
 Osborne, a mechanical engineer at the Janelia Farm Research Campus of Howard Hughes Medical Institute, was looking for a way to get people to talk about science while throwing back a cold one.
 As an amateur paleontologist and cofounder of the fossil-hunting group Paleo Quest, he hit on the idea of trying to recruit some yeast residing on fossils to make the beer.

 For that task he enlisted Akerboom, a microbiologist at Janelia Farm, who has a passion for home-brewed beer made with the wild yeast he collects.
 Akerboom swabbed Paleo Quest’s collection in search of yeast with just the right stuff for making a good brew.
 He found it hanging on to a protocetid whale fossil: a yeast variant he has named Saccharomyces cerevisiae var. protocetus after the whale.